LukeLIN-web/distrubuted-ML-system/DRL-RESOURCE ALLOCATION/pollux.md

 **Interference avoidance**

 When multiple distributed DL jobs share a single node, their network usage while synchronizing gradients and model parameters may interfere with each other, causing both jobs to slow down [31]; Xiao et al. [66] report up to 50% slowdown for DL jobs which compete with each other for network resources.
-PolluxSched mitigates this issue by disallowing different distributed jobs (each using GPUs across multiple nodes) from sharing the same node. (他是直接禁止两个job共享节点, 我们可以共享?  但是很难, 不好改.而且很奇怪, 图4明明共享了节点.)
+PolluxSched mitigates this issue by disallowing different distributed jobs (each using GPUs across multiple nodes) from sharing the same node. （因为网卡带宽不够，但是或许可以用rdma smartNIC啥的来帮助？）

 ### 4.3 Implementation